philipwalton/mozart/README.md

 });
 ```

 The above class definition uses both public and protected methods.
-The next example subclasses `Citizen` and inherits its public and protected methods.
-As you can see, both public and protected methods are able to inherit from their parent and invoke their supermethods.
+The next example subclasses `Citizen`.
+As you can see, both public and protected methods are able to either inherit methods from their superclass or override them while still being able to invoke their supermethod.

 ```javascript
 var Criminal = Citizen.subclass(function(proto, _, _protected) {